 There are a number of things that can alert a home owner to the possibility that bed bugs have infested their home but the most common is waking up with itchy bites.
-Due to the entomological nature of bed bugs and the fact that they only feed every seven to nine days, a home owner will wake in the morning a few bites on their body, usually in a group of between three and five but then they will go over a week with nothing more.
+Due to the entomological nature of bed bugs and the fact that they only feed every seven to nine days, a home owner will wake in the morning with a few bites on their body, usually in a group of between three and five but then they will go over a week with nothing more.

 When the next feeding cycle happens, they awake with even more bites which raises the alarm and the confusion.
-To those of us in know, this type of scenario is very common but to the average person who knows nothing about bed bugs, it can and often does, cause everything from concern to all out panic.
+To those of us in the know, this type of scenario is very common but to the average person who knows nothing about bed bugs, it can and often does, cause everything from concern to all out panic.

 If you or your children are waking up with unexplained bites or are seeing any of the other signs and symptoms of bed bugs you are a good candidate for a canine bed bug inspection!

 In days of old when someone suspected that they might have a bed bug problem the only thing that could be done was to have a technician come in with a flashlight and have a look around.
 The problem with a visual inspection is that bed bugs are very small and they are very good at hiding.
-Bed bugs do not like light and like being disturbed even more, thus they hide in cracks and crevices wherever they can find them and almost always close to their food source (you).
-Bed bugs will often hid under baseboards and even in the electrical boxes close to a bed of sofa.
+Bed bugs do not like light and like being disturbed even less, thus they hide in cracks and crevices wherever they can find them and almost always close to their food source (you).
+Bed bugs will often hide under baseboards and even in the electrical boxes close to a bed or sofa.
 This makes it very difficult for even an experienced technician to conduct a reliable inspection especially when the problem is in the early stages and the bed bug population is still small.